Холмс, кажется, вы в России...

 MVP is a tricky stage where the scope of the project can change on a whim.
 While you develop the solution, new online dating features can become relevant and you might want to add them too.

-Let’s try to average out and review costs to build an online dating website from an idea to a launched MVP.
+Let’s try to average out and review the costs to build an online dating website from an idea to a launched MVP.

 Disclaimer: The estimation is provided by Purrweb and can vary, depending on the team’s hourly rate, location, and contract type.
 This is how much time it will take us to build a dating website on average.

-Typically a dating website costs $94 150 and requires 1380 hours of work to design, develop, test and deploy.
+Typically, a dating website costs $94,150 and requires 1380 hours of work to design, develop, test and deploy.

 Online dating is a lucrative field with many innovative and versatile solutions on the market.
 To get ahead of the competition and ensure the stability of your solution, choose a developer wisely.